summer 2019 Camp Sessions

 - Session 3: June 23 – 28

 There will be lots of games, singing and dancing starting June 9th and continuing on through the three sessions of camp.
-For the 2019 season, we are offering 40 spots per week long session.
+For the 2019 season, we are offering 40 spots per week-long session.
 We offer so many opportunities to learn new skills and make new friends.
 Campers will have the chance to make crafts, participate in all sorts of sports, go swimming in our pool, show off their dancing, music and drama skills, participate in the care of our animals and see the beautiful Post Oak Savannah on hayrides and nature walks.
-Applications for the 2019 season will open in September of 2018, so please stay tuned for more details.
+Applications for the 2019 season are now open!
+Click here to download a Camper application for the 2019 season.

 What fun we have!
 Every year we add more opportunities to the list.
 We take care of animals and learn how to fish.
 We swim, run races, toast marshmallows, paddle a boat, go for hikes, put on plays and sing camp songs.
 It’s everything summer camp should be – and so much more.

 Our campers are 18+ years old and have a range of cognitive disabilities.
 Please Note: Ranch Camp is for campers who enjoy group activities and the hustle and bustle of camp life.
 Campers who are disturbed by loud noise, crowds of people and disruptions in routine will not enjoy Ranch Camp and should not apply.
 To meet the needs of all Campers, we are assembling a crew of the finest, most qualified camp counselors, making sure that everyone has a fun and enjoyable camp.
 (Future camp employees and volunteers will be needed, so stay tuned for applications!)

 We are thrilled to welcome 120 total Campers in 2019!
 Each session will be limited to 40 Campers, 20 male and 20 female.
 The 2019 schedule will consist of three sessions, all of which run from 5pm Sunday to 11am Friday:

 - June 9 – 14